bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * tips hand in garryowen for score

 # Easy tasks
+* Experiment with removing from reducers and putting back in listeners to improve performance?
+Is this needed?
 * Slider verse select ranges don't really align with hover ranges.
 * Some todos to make a selector.
 * Have verse store for queued verse select, just like annotation store.